fgerzn/master_thesis/README.md

 4. Run `baseline_model.m` — one sector, no intermediates
 5. Run `multisector_model.m` — multiple sectors, no intermediates
-6. Run `linkage_model.m` — full model with intermediate input linkages
+6. Run `linkage_model.m` — full model with intermediate input linkages.
+This file also includes all scenarios used in the paper.

 ## Reference
 Costinot, A., & Rodríguez-Clare, A. (2014).
 Trade theory with numbers: Quantifying the consequences of globalization.
 In Handbook of international economics (Vol. 4, pp. 197-261).
 Elsevier.